wordofwarning/wordofwarning.org/current/2020-springsummer/bannon/index.md

 What is the role or necessity of pain in personal and social change?<br>And who pays the price?

+*WAF* premiered in August 2018 at Arnolfini, prior to performances in September 2018 at Southbank Centre's Unlimited Festival.

 #### Who is she?
 Jo Bannon is a UK artist making live art and performance.
 She has presented work in the UK, Europe, South America and Australia including The Barbican, Art Gallery of Western Australia, Arnolfini, Itau Cultural Brazil, Battersea Arts Centre, PAD Mainz and the National Theatre.
 She is a founder member of artist collective Residence.
+For *We Are Fucked*, she is joined by Louise Ahl + Rosana Cade.

 Jo Bannon returns after 2017's [story of paleness, blending in, and standing out](/archive/2017-autumnwinter/bannon).
 A Bristol-based artist working in performance, choreography + live art, Jo also works as a dramaturg, educator + writer, and is a founder member of artist collective Residence.
 She has presented work in the UK, Europe, South America, USA, China, South Korea + Australia — Word of Warning presented her intimate [*Exposure*](/archive/2013-domestic/bannon) during 2013's Domestic.